Kiran Baluch

 Kiran Maqsood Baluch (born 23 February 1978) is a Pakistani former cricketer who played as an all-rounder, batting right-handed and bowling right-arm off break.
 She appeared in three Test matches and 40 One Day Internationals for Pakistan.
-She holds the record for the highest score in women's Test cricket, scoring 242 against the West Indies in 2004.
+She holds the record for the highest score in women's Test cricket, scoring 242 against the visiting West Indies in 2004.
 She played domestic cricket for Karachi.

 Early life and introduction to cricket

 Born as the eldest child of her family, Baluch started playing cricket at a young age.
 As a child, she also played basketball and badminton since her school did not have facilities for women to play cricket.
 Her father was a professional cricketer who played in tournaments like the Quaid-e-Azam Trophy and for teams like Pakistan Television and Pakistan International Airlines.
 He used to teach her bowling, and Baluch played regularly with her father and her youngest brother.